 Writing an executive summary for reports, proposals and other business documents is an important step.
-An executive summary makes it easy for readers to get a quick overview of the document and can create the interest so it gets read.
+An executive summary makes it easy for readers to get a quick overview of the document and can create interest so it gets read.
 Here we provide some tips and an executive summary example.

 The objective of the summary is to review what is contained in the rest of the document.
 So make sure you have a final version of the document before you begin writing the executive summary.
 I remember someone suggesting that the executive summary should be written first and act as a guide for writing the rest of the document.
 But this does not make sense because you will often change the content and structure after you complete a draft of the document and begin reviewing it.
 If you want to create a guide before writing, create an outline that you will use to write the larger document.

-2. Keep it short when writing an executive summary.
+3. Keep it short when writing an executive summary

 The executive summary should convey the objective and key points of the document in the fewest words possible.
 It is often recommended that the maximum length of the summary not exceed one page, but this will depend on the overall length of your document.
 Aim for brevity, keeping it to about 5-10% of the document’s length.
 For some academic publications, the rule is that the executive summary should not exceed 10 per cent of the word count for the rest of the publication.
 In a business environment, where decision-makers are overwhelmed with information, the shorter the better.
 People who have limited time can read your executive summary first and read the rest when they have more time.
 An executive summary should be a standalone document that can be understood independently of the full report.
 Use simple, clear language and avoid jargon.
 If your executive summary is for business and includes financial information, only highlight the key points that are found in the longer document.

 Use the same terminology and order of content in the executive summary as in the main part of the document.
 For example, if one of the main sections is called Project Goals in the document, don’t write this as Project Objectives when referring to this section in the executive summary.
 Also, keep the information in the same order.
 If one part of your proposal covers Objectives, Challenges, Proposed Solutions and Benefits, keep these in the same order in the executive summary.